cs4ewp3/wp3/3.5/README.md

 #### Summary

-This scenario supports the need for a more holistic security methodology combining risk analysis and the deployment of security policies.
-These activities are triggered dynamically by situation changes.
+This scenario addresses the need for a more holistic security methodology combining risk analysis and the deployment and enforcement of security policies.
+This scenario is supported by combining 2 assets: MITIGATE and DYNSMAUG developed respectively at UPRC and UPS-IRIT.
+Risk analysis is triggered dynamically by situation changes.
 Situations allow capturing complex and dynamic constraints (e.g., time, location, workflows, etc.).
-This concept will provide a guide for maritime security assessment and security policy enforcement.
-The resulting framework will be able to suggest adaptive security controls for various critical functions of the cargo transport service required by each security level of each situation.
-The situations identified at the risk assessment stage will be formally specified using complex event techniques while situation-driven security control will be translated into situation-driven security policies.
-The underlying security management infrastructure will then be able to dynamically deploy and enforce security policies making security adaptable to each predefined situation and security level.
+The resulting framework is able to suggest adaptive security controls for various critical functions of the cargo transport service required by each security level of each situation.
+The situations identified at the risk assessment stage are formally specified using complex event techniques while situation-driven security control are translated into situation-driven security policies.
+The underlying security management infrastructure is then be able to dynamically deploy and enforce security policies making security adaptable to each predefined situation and security level.

 #### Resources